iancarson/HackerRank_Solutions/README.md

 # HackeRankChallenges
-#Solves the questions given in hackerank using java language
+#Solves the challenges  given in hackerank using java language